rafalpienkowski/d-commerce/README.md

 ![Rider](./docs/rider.png)

-Simply start selected project.
-If you're using Rider you could start all projects at once.
+Start the selected project.
+If you're using Rider, you could lunch all projects at once.

 ## Patterns used in project